Date Joined: October 2, 2010

 I also have an unhealthy love of this amazing artist's work - check her out!
 She's linked above!

 I am friendly, earnest, and I will flying triangle choke anyone who misuses my tenuous trust in this mutual swap system.
 Beware.
 For a taste of the personal I am willing to share here that I am quite interested in all things to do with Peter Pan and The Last Unicorn.
 Genial scripting generally makes my day.
-More seriously, I am a junior psychology major with aspirations of becoming a therapist to prison inmates and troubled teens.
+More seriously, I have recently earned a BA in psychology with aspirations of becoming a therapist to prison inmates and troubled teens.
 Once I become established financially and socially, I intend to foster and adopt as many young people about to age out of the foster system as the government will allow.
 I want to die relatively young as that strong, slightly elderly person with a braid past her butt that never got married but adopted a large group of young people, grappled, and rode horses until her last day.
-I am a published poet, a passable seamstress, a trained dancer choreographer, a commissioned amateur vocalist, amateur drag king, and therapist to be.
+I am a published poet, a passable seamstress, a trained dancer/choreographer, a commissioned amateur vocalist, amateur drag king, and therapist to be.

 As far as music goes, I listen to everything from classical to death metal with the exception of most rap and country.
 However, I adore Eminem.
 There's that genial scripting thing I mentioned.
 I take my eclectic tastes seriously, having grown up alternately on Billy Joel and ICP.
 Yeah.
 My current favorites include Tracy Chapman, Marilyn Manson, and SHINee.
 Incubus's "Hold Me Down" and Olafur Arnold's "Fok" have been on repeat for the past several days - I can't get enough of those songs.
 When "Broken" isn't playing lately, Bad Company's "Burnin Sky" has been.
 I won't list all of the things that I listen to as that would take an inordinate amount of time, but if you're looking to recommend music for me strong vocals are a safe bet.